The Metropolitan Museum of Art Louis C. Tiffany Peacock Feather Paperweight

 Art Christmas cards inspired by The Met collection.
 What better way to say "Merry Christmas" than with our holiday cards featuring festive poinsettias?
 Each card bears an image of Christmas flowers and greens (1963) by Vincent Malta (American, 1922-2015), who taught at the Art Students League in New York City for more than 30 years.
 Produced in cooperation with American Artists Group.
 Please note that our holiday cards reproduce original works of art, some of which include visual artifacts and imperfections.

-The Metropolitan Museum of Art Christmas Card with Tree Holiday Card
+The Metropolitan Museum of Art Botticelli: The Annunciation Holiday Cards

 31.9 USD